canonical/snapd/HACKING.md

 Go 1.13 or later is required to build `snapd`.

+If you need to build older versions of snapd, please have a look at the file `debian/control` to find out what dependencies were needed at the time (including which version of the go compiler).

 ### Setting up your build environment

 If your Go environment (e.g. `GOPATH`) is already configured, you should skip